Birth date: Nov. 28, 1995

 The 2016 Rookie of the Year winning driver for Hendrick Motorsports drives the famed No. 9, the number his father Bill Elliott brought to fame in the 1980s.
 Elliott started his inaugural Cup season in 2016 with a bang taking the pole at the Daytona 500 and then raced his way into the Chase for the NASCAR Cup as only the third rookie to ever make the sport’s playoffs.
 In his second year in 2017, he again took the Daytona 500 pole and qualified for the sport’s playoffs again, nearly gaining his first career Cup win along the way.
 But like his father Bill, who finished second eight times before capturing his maiden victory at a road couse (Riverside, Calif.), Chase also was an eight-time runner-up before he reached victory lane on Aug.
 5, 2018 on the 2.5 mile road course at Watkins Glen International.

 Also like his father Bil Elliott, a NASCAR Hall of Fame inductee and former Cup champion (1988), the younger Elliott also knows what it takes to win a championship, running away with the 2014 NASCAR XFINITY Series title in the No. 9 NAPA Auto Parts Chevrolet for JR Motorsports at age 18.
 In doing so at age 18, he became the youngest driver ever to win a NASCAR national series title.
 Elliott also became the first driver in NASCAR history to take home the trifecta at the season’s year-end awards – the Driver’s Championship title, Rookie of the Year, and Most Popular Driver awards for the XFINITY Series.
 Elliott nearly repeated his driver’s title in 2015, finishing a mere 15 points short of the XFINITY Series championship.
 However, he did repeat as the Most Popular Driver award winner, carrying on the tradition his father enjoyed over his long career as a record 16-time Most Popular Award winner in the NASCAR Cup Series.
+The younger Elliott ascended to the top spot of the NASCAR Cup Series Most Popular Driver Award in 2018, adding to the family legacy.

 BUILDING THE FOUNDATION